-People who once worked at PMEL on Argo or scientific analyses of Argo data include former NRC postdoctoral researcher and JIMAR assistant researcher Dr. Annie Wong (now at the University of Washington), former UW graduate students CDR Amy Wirts (now at USGC), former research scientist Dr. Sarah G. Purkey (now at LDEO), former postdoctoral researcher Sunke Schmidtko (now at GEOMAR), former JISAO postoctoral scholar Dr. Donata Giglio (now at U Colorado) and Dr. Hannah Zanowski (now at U Colorado), former Hollings Scholarship summer intern Madeleine Young (now at MIT), and former Hollings Scholarship summer intern Abigail Birnbaum (now at Stanford).
+People who once worked at PMEL on Argo or scientific analyses of Argo data include former NRC postdoctoral researcher and JIMAR assistant researcher Dr. Annie Wong (now at the University of Washington), former UW graduate students CDR Amy Wirts (now at USGC), former graduate student Dr. Sarah G. Purkey (now at Scripps), former postdoctoral researcher Dr. Sunke Schmidtko (now at GEOMAR), former JISAO postoctoral scholar Dr. Donata Giglio (now at U Colorado) and Dr. Hannah Zanowski (now at U Colorado), former Hollings Scholarship summer intern Madeleine Youngs (now at MIT), and former Hollings Scholarship summer intern Abigail Birnbaum (now at Stanford).
 Dr. Annie Wong (now a member of Prof. Riser's float group at the University of Washington) also once worked at PMEL on delayed-mode salinity quality control and scientific analyses of Argo float data, as well as international Argo data management issues.

 Prof. Steven Riser (School of Oceanography, University of Washington) and his float hardware group (Dana Swift, Rick Rupan, and formerly Dale Ripley and Kurt Heinze) collaborated with PMEL on our first foray into float work, the Steller's Sea Lion floats, in 2001 and 2002.
 They continue generously to advise on and assist with PMEL Argo float work.
 Prof. Dean Roemmich (Scripps) and members of his Argo float group (John Gilson and Jeff Sherman) have ben generously advising and assisting PMEL during our spin-up of Deep Argo float work, which started in 2017.